-Implications Relevant to proposals Details and proposed measures to address Legal/Governance Y/N Y The Environment Act 2021 and the changes that it will make to the way in which the Council will be obliged to collect waste and recyclables are summarised in the main body of the report.
+Implications Relevant Details and proposed measures to address to proposals Y/N The Franciscover Act 2021 and the charges that it Legal/Governance Y The Environment Act 2021 and the changes that it will make to the way in which the Council will be obliged to collect waste and recyclables are summarised in the main body of the report.
 The use of Reserves over £100,000 requires Full Council approval and therefore the report contains a recommendation to Council on the use of earmarked reserves.
 The vehicles will be procured through a framework agreement and as such the procurement will comply with the Council's Contract Procedure Rules.
-The report recommends internally borrowing $\pounds 0.5 \text{m}$ for the Torr Depot improvements.
+The report recommends internally borrowing $\pounds 0.5m$ for the Torr Depot improvements.
 This can be approved by the Executive but for completeness this is included within the recommendations to Council on the waste and recycling service.
 The report also asks for delegated authority to the Director for Customer Service and Delivery, in consultation with the Leader of the Council, the Executive Member for waste and recycling and the Section 151 Officer, for the setting of fees and charges for the waste and recycling service.
-Financial implications to include reference Y The financial implications of the report are set out in section 7 (Financial Summary) of the report. to value for money The next operational window in which to roll out the new DAS service to the remaining properties is October 2023.
+Financial implications to include reference to value for money Y The financial implications of the report are set out in section 7 (Financial Summary) of the report.
+The next operational window in which to roll out the new DAS service to the remaining properties is October 2023.
 This will improve the service for residents and help to increase recycling rates.
 Having a consistent operating system across the whole district will also reduce operating costs in particular the costs for processing blue and clear sacks and of operating the co-mingled system (see para 2.8.4).
 This will create a new revenue cost base for the service from November 2023.
-If this

-window is missed the next opportunity will be in Spring 2024, which will lock in additional and excess operating costs of £290,000 per month for a further 6 months minimum at an overall cost of £1.74m.
+If this window is missed the next opportunity will be in Spring 2024, which will lock in additional and excess operating costs of £290,000 per month for a further 6 months minimum at an overall cost of £1.74m.
 As a result, based on current assessments, it is anticipated that the costs of the waste and recycling service will remain within the revenue budget allocated for 2023/24.
-In 2024/25 and 2025/26 it is projected that there will be an additional cost of the service of £270,000 and £260,000 respectively.
+In 2024/25 and 2025/26 it is projected that there will be an additional cost of the service of $\pounds 270,000$ and $\pounds 260,000$ respectively.
 These are annual costs and not cumulative costs.
-This will be built into the next iteration of the Medium-Term

-D: I Financial Strategy for 2024/25 onwards.
+This will be built into the next iteration of the Medium-Term Financial Strategy for 2024/25 onwards.
 Risk Y See Section 8 (Risks) for a summary of the key risks.

-Supporting Corporate Strategy Y Quality Council Services Natural Environment

-Climate Change - Carbon / Biodiversity Impact Y Encouraging households to recycle more by increasing the materials they can recycle.
+Supporting Corporate Strategy Y Quality Council Services Natural Environment Climate Change - Carbon / Biodiversity Impact Y Encouraging households to recycle more by increasing the materials they can recycle.
 Improving recycling rates and reducing residual waste.

-Co omprehensi ve Impact Assessment Implications

-Equality and Diversity N

-Safeguarding N

-Community Safety, Crime and Disorder N

-Health, Safety and Wellbeing N

-Other implications N
+Co omprehensi ve Impact Assessment Implications Equality and Diversity N Safeguarding N Community Safety, Crime and Disorder N Health, Safety and Wellbeing N Other implications N